-In recognition of the selfless sacrifices made by many – including alumni – Assumption College remembered and recognized Veterans through its second annual Veterans Day Observance Ceremony as well as marked its commitment to its student veterans with the formal announcement of a number of new progra...Nov.
+In recognition of the selfless sacrifices made by many – including alumni – Assumption University remembered and recognized Veterans through its second annual Veterans Day Observance Ceremony as well as marked its commitment to its student veterans with the formal announcement of a number of new pro...Nov.
 12, 2018

-In observance of Veterans Day, Assumption College recognized and honored the contributions of men and women who have served, or are currently serving, in the U.S. Armed Forces with a brief ceremony and alumnus speaker.
-“The College’s observance of Veterans Day recognizes those in the College comm...Nov.
+In observance of Veterans Day, Assumption recognized and honored the contributions of men and women who have served, or are currently serving, in the U.S. Armed Forces with a brief ceremony and alumnus speaker.
+“Assumption's observance of Veterans Day recognizes those in our community who ha...Nov.
 11, 2017